jcarver989/suave-viz/README.md

 # Suave Viz

 ## Visualize any dataset in seconds
-Suave Viz exists because there's a lack of good, simple tools for exploratory data visualization.
-Existing stuff either requires way too much effort to get a decent chart (ahem...ggplot) or you're stuck in some proprietary vendor's crappy dashboard UI.
+Suave Viz exists because there's a lack of good tools for exploratory data visualization.
+Existing tools require way too much effort to get a decent chart (ahem...ggplot) or trap you in some proprietary vendor's crappy dashboard UI.

 Suave Viz solves that pain by giving you a dead-simple command-line tool for data visualization.
-Just pass it any file or stdin data in TSV format and Suave Viz opens a great looking, interactive chart in your browser.
+Just pass some data in TSV format and Suave Viz opens a great looking, interactive chart in your browser.

 It's built on [Suave Charts](http://suavecharts.com) & D3.js.